Jack Miller Center Academic Programs Assistant

 About the role:

 The Academic Programs Assistant is an integral member of the Jack Miller Center’s academic team, responsible for supporting all JMC academic programming.
-Reporting to the Director of Faculty Development, the Academic Programs Assistant will primarily focus on administrative matters relating to JMC programs including the collection and dissemination of information relevant to the JMC academic team.
-This is an entry/junior level opening that would be ideal for a candidate just launching or early in his or her career.
-There is no prior experience required.
+Reporting to the Academic Programs Officer, the Academic Programs Assistant will primarily focus on administrative matters relating to JMC programs, including the collection and dissemination of information relevant to the JMC academic team.
+This is an entry/junior level opening that would be ideal for a candidate just launching or early on in his/her career as there is no prior work experience required.

 - Collecting grant reports from external grantees and surveys from participants